kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 2. Inspect the `ResourceClaim` and confirm there is exactly one recognized `StructuredParameters` entry for the relevant request.
 3. Verify that every required affinity key is present and string-valued.
-4. Check whether the target device is already locked to incompatible values.
+4. Check whether the target device is already locked to incompatible values (lock state is in the scheduler's in-memory cache — check scheduler logs for filter reasons mentioning affinity mismatch).
 5. Check whether the device is being treated as having **unknown affinity state** because of legacy or invalid active claims.
 6. Review scheduler logs/events for explicit filter reasons.